Gramli/WeatherApi-VSA/README.md

 Vertical Slice Architecture (VSA) - [Pull Request](https://github.com/Gramli/WeatherApi-VSA/pull/1)

 Both [Clean Architecture Weather Api (CA)](https://github.com/Gramli/WeatherApi) and [Vertical Slice Architecture Weather Api (VSA)](https://github.com/Gramli/WeatherApi-VSA) are just small APIs, but there is clearly one big difference.
 CA has almost twice more touched files, which could result in bugs.
-Therefore, it is crucial for CA to follow SOLID principles and have good code coverage.
+Therefore, it is crucial for CA to follow **SOLID principles** and have **good code coverage**.
 In VSA, I add files to my new feature folder, except when editing other features due to the return type (which is the same as in CA).
 However, in large-scale projects, code duplication can become a significant issue.
 One way to resolve this issue is by moving the code to the domain.
 However, this can cause the domain to become excessively large.

 Based on the PR comparison, we can also see that VSA is well-suited for small or CRUD APIs due to its simplicity and minimal use of abstractions.
 When we adhere to the same folder structure, it can result in a clean and clear solution.
 ### Unit Testing
-In Progress..
 In CA, unit testing is easy thanks to the high level of abstractions.
 However, as the project grows, it can result in a lot of repetitive work.
 Fortunately, with the support of AI, this issue can be alleviated.
+In VSA, it depends.
+When we look at this example, everything is within the handler (business logic, access to the database).
+Therefore, for a large-scale project, this is not a good approach because writing and maintaining unit tests can become increasingly difficult even for the AI.
+But for this simple example, it fits well.

 ### Conclusion
 In Progress..